Donations, Scholarships & Giving

 Dave Carter Legacy Project

-unshakable dedication to Carter¹s legacy took hold in a small Portland bar where she first saw him perform; she continues to advocate for Carter¹s work to this day.
-Since 2002, Grammer has carried the duo¹s music to audiences around the world, sharing the songs and the stories behind them with fans who may or may not have ever seen the duo play live.
+Since 2002, Tracy Grammer (Carter's touring partner, muse, and advocate from 1996-2002) has carried the duo¹s music to audiences around the world, sharing the songs and the stories behind them with fans who may or may not have ever seen the duo play live.
 She has worked tirelessly to continue to bring recordings, transcriptions, and archival materials to an ever-expanding fan base, doing everything in her power to ensure that Dave Carter¹s work and life story continue to circulate through the folk world and beyond.

 The Dave Carter Legacy Project aims to raise funds to preserve, foster and promote his music for the present and for future generations.